Perplexity traffic attribution

 What is the first fix for under-converting Perplexity traffic?

 Usually the cited page itself, not the citation source.
-Lead with the specific claim being cited, add an inline comparison block and a short FAQ, and make the next step (pricing, signup, or a $99 audit) obvious.
+Lead with the specific claim being cited, add an inline comparison block and a short FAQ, and make the next step (pricing or signup) obvious.
 If the page is documentation, make sure the path to the product is one click away.